thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 export-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-export-widget-1-pe.png
-        title: 'Go to the Widgets Library page, navigate to the "Widgets" tab and click the export button on the particular widget type card.'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click the export button on the particular widget card.
+The widget configuration file will be saved in JSON format on your computer.'

 import-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-1-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab and click the "+" button in the upper right corner of the screen.
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click the "+" button in the upper right corner of the screen.
 Select "Import widgets type" from the drop-down menu.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-2-pe.png
         title: 'In the popup, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click the "Import" to add a widget to the widget bundle.'